kedro-org/kedro/docs/source/data/kedro_dataset_factories.md

   filepath: data/06_models/regressor_{namespace}.pkl
   versioned: true
 ```
-## Generalise datasets of the same type in different layers into one dataset factory with multiple placeholders
+## Generalise datasets of the same type in different layers

 You can use multiple placeholders in the same pattern.
 For example, consider the following catalog where the dataset
 entries share `type`, `file_format` and `save_args`: